 - The plaintiff suffered damages.
 If the plaintiff did not suffer a personal injury, emotional damage, or property loss in the accident, he or she has no claim to make.
 The very nature of a claim is to make a stake for an amount the plaintiff believes is suitable to compensate him or her for damages.

-Any situation in which a person or entity causes someone else’s injuries, personal injury law may step into play.
+In any situation in which a person or entity causes someone else’s injuries, personal injury law may step in to play.
 As long as the plaintiff has the above-mentioned four elements, he or she has a very good chance of a successful lawsuit.
 There are cases in which all four elements are not necessary.
 For instance, proving breach of duty is not a requirement in products liability or strict liability claims, wherein the defendant is liable regardless of the question of negligence.
 The lawyers at Dallas W. Hartman P.C. can help you with the elements of a specific claim.